bloodyowl/js/README.md

 ### labels

-labels are rarely used, but can be useful.
+Labels are rarely used, but can be useful.

-if you nest loops, you might want to exit an upper loop, use labels for this :
+If you nest loops, you might want to exit an upper loop, use labels for this :

 ```javascript